 Consider the following questions to determine whether a work is available for you to use without getting permission.

-To determine whether a work is in the public domain and available for use without the author's permission, you first have to find out when it was published.
+To determine whether a work is in the public domain and available for use without the author's permission, you must first determine when it was published (or, in some instances, created).
 Then, apply the following rules to see if the copyright has expired:

-The Copyright Office will check renewal information for you at an hourly rate. (call the Reference & Bibliography Section at 202-707-6850.)
-You can also hire a private copyright search firm to see if a renewal was filed.
+The Copyright Office will check registration and renewal information for you at an hourly rate.
+You can also hire a private copyright search firm such as Durationator to see whether a renewal was filed.

-If you want to go the least expensive route, you may be able to conduct a renewal search yourself.
-The renewal records for works published from 1950 to the present are available online at http://lcweb.loc.gov/copyright.
-Renewal searches for earlier works can be conducted at the Copyright Office in Washington D.C. or by visiting one of the many government depository libraries throughout the country.
-Call the Copyright Office for more information.
+If you want to go the least expensive route, you can conduct a renewal search yourself.
+The renewal records for works published from 1950 to the present are available at the Copyright Office website.
+Renewal records for works published before 1950 are available in the 660 volume Catalog of Copyright Entries, which have been digitized and made publicly available online on the Internet Archive.

-Any work created by a U.S. government employee or officer is in the public domain provided that the work is created in that person's official capacity.
-This rule does not apply to works created by state and local government employees.
+Works created by U.S. government employees in their official capacities are ineligible for copyright protection and are in the public domain.
+This rule doesn't apply to works created by state and local government employees.

 Millions of works have been dedicated to the public domain.
 This means the author or other copyright owner chooses to give up all rights in the work forever.
 This is often done online using a Creative Commons CC0 license.